Filed pursuant to Rule 424(b)(5)

 |●||a limited ability to issue additional securities or obtain additional financing in the future.|

-Because our common stock is not consistently actively traded, purchasers of our stock may incur difficulty in selling their shares at or above the price they paid for them, or at all.
+Because our common stock was, with infrequent exceptions, not actively traded, if the current liquidity dissipates purchasers of our stock may incur difficulty in selling their shares at or above the price they paid for them, or at all.

-With limited exceptions, until recently our common stock has not been actively traded.
-An active market for our common stock may never develop, or if it does, it may not be sustained.
-Accordingly, investors may experience difficulty is selling their shares of common stock at or above the price they paid for them.
+Until 2020, our common stock was not actively traded with infrequent exceptions.
+The active market for our common stock in 2020 may not be sustained.
+Accordingly, investors may experience difficulty is selling their shares of Common Stock at or above the price they paid for them.

-Future sales of our common stock could cause the market price for our common stock to decline.
+Future sales of our common stock, or the perception that such sales may occur, could cause the market price for our common stock to decline.

 We cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
 Sales of substantial amounts of shares of our common stock in the public market, or the perception that those sales will occur, could cause the market price of our common stock to decline or be depressed.